ashish-um/Silence-Remover-GUI/README.md

 ## Known Issues
-- Silence Remover may not work with certain file types, such as webm files, works fine with mp4 and mkv files.
 - If your video file has unusual characters in its file name(like double or single quotes), Silence Remover may encounter errors.
+- I haven't tried it but maybe if you have a different ffmpeg version in your environment variable path, the app may use that and the rotation buttons may not work